-What Is Shift Work and Who Works Shifts?
+Shift Work and the Employees Who Work Shifts

-Considerations for Both Employees and Customers in a Shift Work Schedule
+Considerations for Employees and Customers in a 24-Hour Work Schedule

-Shift work, in which an employee works the same shift consistently, is always better for employee health and allows the employee to create a fulfilling lifestyle and home life.
+Shift work in which an employee works the same shift consistently is typically better for employee health and allows the employee to create a fulfilling lifestyle and home life.
 Conversely, constantly changing shifts disrupts one's life patterns.

 Who Does Shift Work?

-Once the purview of the manufacturing world, today shift work occurs in many industries and fields.
-Fields and operations that employ shift workers include law enforcement; military; security; healthcare; retail; restaurants; hospitality; grocery stores; transportation; fire stations; convenience stores; customer service call centers; newspapers, and media.
-The list also includes any facility that houses people 24 hours a day such as prisons, nursing homes, hotels, and college dorms.
+Once the purview of the manufacturing world, shift work now occurs in many industries and fields, including law enforcement, military, security, healthcare, retail, restaurants, hospitality, grocery stores, transportation, fire stations, convenience stores, customer service call centers, newspapers, and media.
+The list also includes any facility that houses people 24 hours a day, such as prisons, nursing homes, hotels, and college dorms.

 Hiring Employees to Work Shifts

-When you hire new employees it's much easier to attract talent if you have established 8-hour shifts.
-The employee knows what to expect and can decide to accept or turn down the job based on the impact it will have on their family, hobbies, or other lifestyle choices.
+It's much easier to attract talent if you have established eight-hour shifts.
+The employee knows what to expect and can decide to accept or turn down the job based on the impact it will have on her family, hobbies, or other lifestyle choices.

-A nurse, for example, should know what to expect in his or her schedule before accepting a hospital job where night work is common.
-If a nurse can only work during the day, they should consider working in a doctor's office where extended patient care usually means putting in an extra hour or two after closing.
+A nurse, for example, should know what work schedule to expect before accepting a hospital job where night work is common.
+A nurse who can only work during the day should consider working in a doctor's office where extended patient care usually means putting in an extra hour or two after closing.

-Introducing shift work into a workplace that has traditionally worked 8 p.m. to 5 p.m.days is problematic.
-Not only are you changing the conditions of employment, you are disrupting families.
-Introducing shift work after the fact is always contentious and will produce turnover.
+Introducing shift work into a workplace that has traditionally worked 8 a.m. to 5 p.m. can be problematic.
+Not only are you changing the conditions of employment, but you are also disrupting families.
+Introducing shift work after the fact is always contentious and could result in turnover.

 Modified Shift Work

-In businesses committed to servicing customers outside of the traditional eight-hour day, modified shift work, extended shifts, or overlapping shifts make the most sense.
-For example, a software development company posts on their website that customer service and technical support is available between Monday through Sunday, 7 a.m. and 10 p.m.
-EST.
+In businesses committed to servicing customers outside of the traditional eight-hour day, modified shift work, extended shifts, or overlapping shifts can make sense.
+For example, a software development company posts on its website that customer service and technical support are available Monday through Sunday, 7 a.m. to 10 p.m.
+ET.

-People working at the beginning and the end of the shift will have crossover time with other employees but their work hours are modified to provide coverage.
-For example, an employee might work from 7 a.m. to 4 p.m., while another employee might work 1 p.m. to 10:00 p.m.
+People working at the beginning and the end of the shift will have crossover time with other employees, but their work hours are modified to provide coverage.
+For example, an employee might work from 7 a.m. to 4 p.m., while another employee might work 1 p.m. to 10 p.m.

 In instances of exempt employees working shifts in a white-collar environment, employers need data about how the extended shifts affect satisfaction.
-Requiring employees to work well into the evening and give up valuable family or social time will not encourage employee retention, especially among Millennials with the technical skills to move on to another job.
+Requiring employees to work well into the evening and give up valuable family or social time will not encourage employee retention, especially among Millennials, who tend to highly value work-life balance and often have the technical skills to move on to another job.